 We managed to get off the topdeck without being shot.
 The day’s bright sunlight made it hard to see until my eyes adjusted.

-And just like that, the shooting stopped.
+Just like that, the shooting stopped.

 Captain Montoya was suddenly at the top of the stairs leading down to third class.
-He carried a pistol, which was smoking from the barrel.
+He carried a pistol, which smoked from the barrel.
 He scanned around, his eyes fierce.
 He hadn’t seen me or my team (we were hiding in the shadows of the stairwell itself), but must have heard the shots from the scalawag as we came barreling down from the topdeck.

 I yelled “Captain!” and emerged from the shadows, as did Fan and Stacie.
 He jerked his head my way, raising the musket to fire, but then, recognizing my voice, called out, “Paloni?”

 I ran to him, followed by my team.
 “What’s going on?”

 He eyed the following crewmen, who were to a man staring in awe.
 This was the Dread Pirate Roberts—aboard their ship!

 He glanced past my shoulder at them.
 “The marauders are dead.
 The scalawag is about to fire on us!
 To the cannons!
 To the cannons!”

 The men didn’t hesitate; nor did they question Captain Montoya’s orders or his leadership.
 With a yell they ran to the port shell doors and yanked them open, revealing the narrow corridor where the cannons waited in darkness.